 In 2009, SFL trustees Ruth Saunders and Joyce Pandolfi conceived the Mystery Dinner concept in an effort to augment funds for library operations.
 Their idea was to gather guests in the early evening at the Library, decorated by literary theme, and, over cocktails and conversation, learn who their mystery dinner hosts would be.
 Upon reaching their mystery house, yet another surprise would be revealed: their group of dining companions.
 The Mystery Dinner is truly a magical mystery night!

 The first ever Mystery Dinner theme was Great American Authors.
 Each year the planning committee chooses a new theme, always with a literary connection.
 Past themes include Alice in Wonderland, Hemingway in Spain, A Passage to India and Walden Pond.

 MYSTERY DINNER 2018

-This year's sales are already in full swing and are projected to sell out by April 15th.
+The 2018 Mystery Dinner is already on a wait list.
+If you are interested in attending, please contact Suzanne Kerr at 860-535-0658 or firstname.lastname@example.org.
 The theme, Dinner at Antoine’s, is a nod to the magic and charm of New Orleans in the 1940’s as characters in the book attempt to solve a murder mystery.
 Guests will enjoy Southern Style cocktails and hors d'oeuvres at the Library, followed by dinner at one of 20 host homes.
 We are deeply grateful for all the time, talent, and treasure donated to the Library by our Mystery Dinner hosts and committee.
-Click here to purchase tickets

 I have ever been in.”